TrevorFSmith/potassium/README.md

 	// create an instance of CounterComponent and add it to the "target" div let component = new CounterComponent()
 	document.getElementById("target").appendChild(component.el)

-[jsfiddle](https://jsfiddle.net/trevorfsmith/bnd376ve/)
+	// when you're done with the component, call cleanup to disconnect all event listeners (data and DOM) component.cleanup() [jsfiddle](https://jsfiddle.net/trevorfsmith/bnd376ve/)

 ### Route URLs to events so that components can react